 Please review the Frequently Requested Records section below to see if the records you are seeking are already available online.
 If not you may request records from us using the California Public Records Act.
-The Custodian of Records group also accepts the service of subpoenas on behalf of LAHD for witness appearances and/or documents.
+The Custodian of Records group also accepts the service of subpoenas on behalf of HCIDLA for witness appearances and/or documents.

 Frequently Requested Records: